Maqam Echahid: Description

+The monument illuminated by its dynamic LED system, which was upgraded in 2017 to enhance visibility across Algiers.

-Consisting of three stylized fins that join mid-height, the concrete monument built by the Canadian company Lavalin, based on a model produced in the Fine Art Institute of Algiers, under the leadership of Bashir Yelles, reaches a height of 92 m.
-Above the three supporting fins, at 47 ft from the ground, is an Islamic style turret with a diameter of 10 m and a height of 25 ft, topped by a dome of 6 m.
+Consisting of three stylized fins that join mid-height, the concrete monument built by the Canadian company Lavalin, based on a model produced in the Fine Art Institute of Algiers, under the leadership of Bashir Yelles, reaches a height of 96 m.
+Above the three supporting fins, at 45 ft from the ground, is an Islamic style turret with a diameter of 10 m and a height of 25 ft, topped by a dome of 6 m.
 It rests on an esplanade that burns an "eternal flame" and includes a crypt, an amphitheater and the National Museum of El Mujahid (underground).

+In 2017, the monument's lighting system was modernized with a dynamic LED scheme comprising 40 floodlights, making the structure visible from up to 35 km away across the Bay of Algiers.